 Damages claims can be brought against legal entities or individuals who may in certain circumstances be liable if they have played a personal and decisive role in the design and implementation of anticompetitive practices.
 The recently introduced specific rules on antitrust damages actions only apply, however, in the case of an action brought against an undertaking (i.e., an economic unit carrying out a commercial activity).
 As far as groups of companies are concerned, there is a rebuttable presumption that the parent company is liable for the conduct of its wholly owned subsidiaries.

 Damages claims can be brought before commercial or civil courts, with specific courts specialised to hear competition damages claims.
 They can also be brought before the administrative courts if the author or victim of the anticompetitive practice is a public entity.

-Actions for damages for infringement of competition law (EU law or domestic law) were traditionally tortious actions based on the general liability regime set forth in the French Civil Code.
+Actions for damages for infringement of competition law (EU law or domestic law) were traditionally tortious actions based on the general liability regime set out in the French Civil Code.
 They will in the future probably be based on the most recent provisions of the Commercial Code specifically dealing with damages actions following competition law infringements.